jayvdb/pymemento/README.md

 ```
     UserWarning: Unknown distribution option: 'install_requires'
 ```
 This is, unfortunately, to be expected, as distutils doesn't support this option, but easy_install and pip do.
+See:  http://stackoverflow.com/questions/8295644/pypi-userwarning-unknown-distribution-option-install-requires

 To start fresh
 ```